nasa/harmony-opendap-subsetter/README.md

 ### Versioning

-As a Harmony service, the Variable Subsetter and HOSS are meant to follow semantic version numbers (e.g., `major.minor.patch`).
+As a Harmony service, the Variable Subsetter and HOSS follow semantic version numbers (e.g., `major.minor.patch`).
 This version is included in the `docker/service_version.txt` file.
 When updating the Python service code, the version number contained in the `service_version.txt` file should be incremented before creating a pull request.

+In addition, the changes for the new service version should be described at a high level in `CHANGELOG.md`.

 The general rules for which version number to increment are: